 Millions of them.
 Millions of little eyes.
 4.5 million to be exact!
 An uninterrupted tapestry of blue and green surrounded us as we climbed the ribboning pathways.
 Quiet winds blew through the stems and the blossoms mimicked the ocean waves, which were also in plain sight.
 The warm currents of the Pacific and cold winters clash creating this place where northern and southern flora can grow.

-Hitachinaka City began planting the Baby Blue Eyes in Hitachi Seaside Park in 2002.
+Hitachinaka City began planting flowers like the Baby Blue Eyes in Hitachi Seaside Park in 2002.
 In the short years since, the event has become one of Ibaraki’s most well-known sights.
 The Baby Blue Eyes are sown every year in November, covered during the winter under a frost-free sheet, and carefully watered and weeded.
 They usually bloom from about mid-April to early May, but sometimes weather conditions affect the season.
 Now, for instance, the peak of the bloom came ten days earlier than usual.
 Generally, the best time to visit the Hitachi Seaside Park is April when the daffodils and tulips line up with the Baby Blue Eyes flowers.

 If you want to avoid the trains and see more of what Ibaraki has to offer, you can book your private tour with one of our guides, including the Hitachi Seaside Park, by clicking the link below.